Car accident scene guide – 7 things to do

 - Statements by other drivers or passengers indicating they were not injured from the accident.

-- Name, badge number and phone number of all police officers who arrive at the accident scene.
+- Name, badge number and phone number of all police officers who arrive at the car accident scene.

 - Name, address, phone number, drivers license number (including expiration date), registration and insurance information (including policy number) of all drivers involved in the auto accident.